 Yesterday me and John talked briefly about all the food we bought on food festival and he wrote this:

 And I thought what kind of imprecise communication that is?
 And that isn’t how John normally communicates; he is always very precise with his choice of words, too precise at times I would say.
-And in here he said that curry will be interesting because there will be loads of it and also how many containers he will need for a curry sauce made of one spice box?
+And in here he said that curry will be interesting because there will be loads of it and because he needs more containers.
 He has plenty of containers already!

 I kept thinking about it for a bit and it came to my mind that he’s hinting me to deliver him 4 containers.
 Why 4?
-Because onion, garlic, ginger and water.
-He has some containers already so if I deliver him 4, he’ll have ‘more than 4’, and he said he needs more, so it all adds up.
+Because onion, garlic, ginger and water, 4 things.